+Have you ever experienced a sour taste in your mouth after eating sweets?
 Dentists have been telling us that sugar is bad for our teeth for decades, but health information is always changing.
 One day you may read that something is bad for you and the next day it’s good it seems.
-But, could this also be true for sugar and its’ relationship to our teeth, too?
-Unfortunately, Dr. Brent Moses of Bayside Implant & General Dentistry of Virginia Beach, VA must break the bad news to you: sugar really is as bad for your smile as you’ve been told.
+But, could this also be true for sugar and its’ relationship to our teeth too?
+Unfortunately, Dr. Reichley must break the bad news to you: sugar really is as bad for your smile!

 Sugar Damages Your Teeth

-There’s a reason excessive sugar intake is discouraged by dentists: it destroys the enamel of your teeth.
+There’s a reason why dentists discourage excessive sugar intake: it destroys the enamel of your teeth.
 Every food we eat leaves a residue on our teeth which attracts naturally-occurring oral bacteria that want to feed on it.
-This residue — plaque — builds up throughout the day and night and can only be removed by brushing your teeth.
-Plaque will destroy the hard outer layer of the teeth — the enamel — causing tooth decay.
+We call this residue plaque.
+You can only remove plaque that builds up throughout the day and night by brushing your teeth.
+Plaque will destroy the hard outer layer of the teeth, the enamel, causing tooth decay.

 Sugar feeds this bacteria, allowing it to thrive in the mouth.
 While sugar itself is not the cause of tooth decay, it accelerates the oral bacteria’s ability to destroy your teeth by creating cavities and weakening enamel.